 The GM BuyPower Credit Card was created for a very specific type of consumer: Someone who currently owns or is planning to purchase a new GM vehicle, has good to excellent credit, and doesn’t mind using rewards for vehicle purchases.
-Considering three GM cars are among the 10 most popular—Ford F-Series, Chevrolet Silverado, and the Chevrolet Equinox—the card likely fits a number of people.
+Considering GM has many popular cars such as the Chevrolet Silverado and the Chevrolet Equinox—the card likely fits a number of people.

 However, if you want more versatility for using your rewards, a cash-back or travel rewards card provides more options for reward redemptions.